 So, when the light is bad and your aperture is already wide open, to get a faster shutter to capture the action, simply increase the ISO to compensate.
 Again, one stop alteration in ISO (say from 100 to 200), will give you one extra stop of speed.
 From 60th/sec to 125th/sec for example.

 This will inevitably increase the noise in your shots.
 However, in most cases, this can be removed to an acceptable level using programs such as Neat Image.

 Slower shutter speeds are normally used and/or needed for landscape, architectural, night, still life or "special effect" photography.

-Most of these subjects need good depth of field, and the only way to achieve this is to have smaller apertures of F16 or less.
-As discussed earlier, the “knock-on” effect of this is slower shutter speeds.
+Most of these subjects need good depth of field.
+The only way to achieve this is to have smaller apertures of F16 or less.
+As discussed earlier, the "knock-on" effect of this is slower shutter speeds.

-You will always see the top landscape photographers using a tripod, as the best light for landscape photography is early morning or early evening when the sun is less intense.
+You will always see the top landscape photographers using a tripod.
+This is because the best light for landscape photography is early morning or early evening when the sun is less intense.
 A small aperture is needed to get the best depth of field meaning slow speeds, hence the need for a tripod.